-Take note of the warning given by Paul in verse eight that has not been heeded because the church of today, the church of Laodicea, has listened to vain deceit after the tradition of men and after the rudiments of the world.
-We are so close to the end, yet the church of today has not yet figured out that ISIS and Abu Bakr al Baghdadi is the Man of Sin, Son of Perdition, and Lawless One that prophesy speaks of.
-Almost the whole church of today is still looking for this great “antichrist” to come out of the European Union and sign some peace treaty with Israel.
+Take note of the warning given by Paul in verse eight.
+We have not given this warning the attention it deserves because the church of Laodicea has listened to vain deceit after the traditions of men.
+We are so close to the end, yet the church of today has not yet figured out that ISIS and Abu Bakr al Baghdadi is the Man of Sin, Son of Perdition, and Lawless One of whom prophecy speaks.
+Almost the whole church of today is still looking for this great antichrist to come out of the European Union and sign some peace treaty with Israel.
 They will never find these things because they are found nowhere in God’s Word.
-As a matter of fact, the church does not even take the slightest interest in Biblical prophecy with many saying, “If I can’t use it to bring souls to Christ, I’m not interested.”
+Even worse than this, most do not even take the slightest interest in Biblical prophecy with some going as far as to say, “If it can’t be used to bring souls to Christ, it’s not worth spending time on.”

-Let no man therefore judge you in meat, or in drink, or in respect of an holyday, or of the new moon, or of the sabbath days: 17 Which are a shadow of things to come; but the body is of Christ.
+16 Let no man therefore judge you in meat, or in drink, or in respect of a holyday, or of the new moon, or of the Sabbath days: 17 Which are a shadow of things to come; but the body is of Christ.

-At the chance of repeating ourselves, let’s go back to John 16 and see what Christ told us would happen when the comforter or Holy Spirit is come.
+At the risk of repeating ourselves, let’s go back to John 16 and see what Christ told us would happen when the comforter or Holy Spirit has come.

 John 16:13 (KJV)